 Big data combines multiple information sources including social media, customer relationship systems, eCommerce and web interactions to develop insights.
 The sheer size of the data sets involved can lead to a perception that big data analysis and its commercial benefits are exclusive to large organisations such as banks, insurers and search giants such as Google – but this isn’t necessarily the case.

-Raj Dalal, founder of big data and analytics consultancy BigInsights, agrees the key strength of big data analysis is gaining business visibility, particularly around customers.
+Large organisations might get more data, but you don’t need a large capital outlay to get better insights; you can source big data analytics via cloud services.
+Big data can help small and medium-sized businesses improve performance in many ways across industry sectors.
+Raj Dalal, founder of big data and analytics consultancy BigInsights, believes the key strength of big data analysis is gaining business visibility, particularly around customers.
 However, he says the benefits can take many forms.

-“You want to know the whole sales pipeline, and if you can convince a small percentage of people who visit your website to walk in to your showroom, then the greater the chance of you selling them something,” he says.
+“You want to know the whole sales pipeline, and if you can convince a small percentage of people who visit your website to walk into your showroom, then the greater the chance of you selling them something,” he says.

-From there, companies can use big data to keep those new customers loyal.
+From there, businesses can use big data to keep those new customers loyal.
 A growing trade franchise might use it to test the return on their marketing investment; to find out what strategies are actually getting new customers on the books.

 However, these are simpler examples.
 A small-but-growing winery or brewery might use big data to understand its sales volumes, eliminating waste and expense at the manufacturing stage, says Dalal.
 And it is in these latter sectors that businesses need to be playing the long game.
 Sensors that can monitor anything from soil quality to machine performance are rapidly becoming more accessible to businesses and are expected to play a big role in business analytics.